augustovictor/software-architecture-specialization/README.md

     - Do you have a set of related or unrelated classes?
     - What is a common behavior between them?
     - Do you need specialized classes to handle specific cases or do you simply need a different implementation of the same behavior?

+#### Interface segregation principle
+States that a class should not be forced to depend on methods it does not use.
+This means that any classes that implement an interface, should not have "dummy" implementations of any methods defined in the interface.
+Instead, you should split large interfaces into smaller generalizations.